talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## getLoyaltyProgramTransactions

-> \TalonOne\Client\Model\InlineResponse20013 getLoyaltyProgramTransactions($loyaltyProgramId, $loyaltyTransactionType, $subledgerId, $startDate, $endDate, $pageSize, $skip)
+> \TalonOne\Client\Model\InlineResponse20014 getLoyaltyProgramTransactions($loyaltyProgramId, $loyaltyTransactionType, $subledgerId, $startDate, $endDate, $pageSize, $skip)

 List loyalty program transactions

-Retrieve all loyalty program transaction logs in a given loyalty program with filtering options applied.
-Manual and imported transactions are also included.
-If no filters are applied, the last 50 loyalty transactions for the given loyalty program are returned.  **Important:** To get loyalty transaction logs for a given Integration ID in a loyalty program, we recommend using the Integration API's [Get customer's loyalty logs](https://docs.talon.one/integration-api#tag/Loyalty/operation/getLoyaltyProgramProfileTransactions).
+Retrieve loyalty program transaction logs in a given loyalty program with filtering options applied.
+Manual and imported transactions are also included. **Note:** If no filters are applied, the last 50 loyalty transactions for the given loyalty program are returned.  **Important:** To get loyalty transaction logs for a given Integration ID in a loyalty program, we recommend using the Integration API's [Get customer's loyalty logs](https://docs.talon.one/integration-api#tag/Loyalty/operation/getLoyaltyProgramProfileTransactions).

 ### Example